sky-uk/ruby-bootcamp/exercise-13/readme.md

 Once you are logged in, read in the the json and from the supplied [file](./resources/bill.json) and render it using a [view templating engine](http://www.sinatrarb.com/intro.html#Views%20/%20Templates) of your choice.

-### Bill Service
+### Task 2: Bill Service

 The bill data needs to come from some where and files are so yesterday.
-Write a service using Sinatra to serve the JSON that you used in the previous exercise.
+Write a service using Sinatra to serve the JSON that you used in the previous task.

 Once you've done this call this services from within you bill application.